Code-Institute-Submissions/MS1-Project-Poly-Bloom-Handmade/README.md

 Footer - All links are functional and open into a new page when clicked.

+All pages across the site are <strong>mobile friendly</strong> according to https://search.google.com/test/mobile-friendly

 I uploaded the link to my Github pages for this projectt for peer review on Slack.

-I also ran the code through the Mobile-Friendly Test at https://search.google.com/test/mobile-friendly.

 ## Deployment